Aluminium cans

 Stratford District Council residents - drop off grass clippings at Stratford Transfer Station, Cordelia Street.

 Try composting at home.
-Turn your garden waste and lawn clippings into compost and make your garden healthy and lush.
-It's easy and convenient, and doesn’t need to take up much space.
+Turn your garden waste into compost and make your garden healthy and lush.
+It's easy and convenient and doesn’t need to take up much space.
 For more information on how to compost at home have a look at Composting and Worm Farming.

 Mitre 10 also has some great information on how to make your own compost.